software-students-fall2023/1-specification-exercise-teamleftovers/README.md

   - A professional, licensed therapist advised them to do try this
 - They would like quick or templated responses and/or emoji reactions as well

+### Stressed Finance Student - End User
+#### Date: 9/25/2023
+#### Goals/Needs:
+- Users should be encouraged to share with honesty and open understanding.
+- Something that rewards positivity and actively discourages negative responses via some system (vote, medals, etc)
+- A safe environment that is free from any form of discrimination or bigotry.
+- Would like the app to add some form of progression for people with long-term goals.
+#### Problems/Frustrations:
+- Worried that higher accessibility would give malicious individuals a platform to target vulnerable people.
+- Worried that heavy moderation might feel close to an invasion of privacy.
+- Even people with good intentions might give unhelpful advice or actively harmful advice.
+- Not everyone wants their advice the same way.
+Some people would like to be more straightforward, while others may want comfort.
+#### Other notes:
+- The app should be relaxing and cozy.
+  - No flashing lights or large pop-ups.
+Avoid things that may overwhelm users, especially for those with disabilities.
+  - Customization should be important as it allows users to create their own safe space.
+- Daily logs and prompts that asks updates from the user to check on their progress.
+  - Daily gratitutes/methods of daily reflection.
+- Feels that they would not share serious issues on the app, but claims it is not necessarily a bad thing.
+  - "Sometimes people have petty problems that bother them, but are afraid of dumping these struggles on their friends.
+Anonymity lets them trade advice for smaller problems."

 ## Product Vision Statement